wlame/njgit/README.md

-# ndiff
+# njgit

 A lightweight CLI tool that tracks HashiCorp Nomad job configuration changes using Git, providing version history and rollback capabilities.

-## What is ndiff?
+## What is njgit?

-ndiff automatically syncs your Nomad job specifications to Git, creating a version-controlled history of all changes.
+njgit automatically syncs your Nomad job specifications to Git, creating a version-controlled history of all changes.
 It detects configuration changes, commits them with detailed messages, and allows you to view history and rollback to previous versions.

 **Key Features:**
 - 🔄 **Automatic change detection** - Only commits when jobs actually change